vigetlabs/jmapping/README.markdown

 The API of that object:

 * `gmarkers`:
-  * The GMarker objects that have been placed on the map.
+  * The google.maps.Marker objects that have been placed on the map.
     Stored in an object where the keys are the id's are those provided in the metadata
 * `settings`:
   * The settings for this jMapping instance.
 * `mapped`:
   * Did the plugin create the map and markers as expected or not.
 * `map`:
-  * the GMap2 Google Map API object.
+  * the google.maps.Map Google Map API object.
 * `markerManager`:
   * The Google Maps MarkerManager object for manipulating groups of markers, has control over all markers on the map.
 * `gmarkersArray`:
   * Returns an array of all the markers currently on the map.
 * `getBounds`:
-  * The Google Maps GLatLngBounds bounds object for all the markers on the map.
+  * The Google Maps google.maps.LatLngBounds bounds object for all the markers on the map.
 * `getPlaces`:
   * Returns the set of jQuery objects for the place DOM Elements.
 * `getPlacesData`: